 Sunday April 10, 2011, @ 11:41 p.m.

-In April 2008, South African President Thabo Mbeki conferred on Reverend Philip Potter the country’s highest civilian honor for foreign nationals, the Oliver Tambo Award.
-Mbeki noted that “Potter was receiving the award for leading efforts against apartheid and his ‘excellent contribution to peace, justice, non-racism and equality in the world through the vehicle of Christianity.”
+The citation said that “Potter, WCC general secretary from 1972 to 1984, was receiving the award for leading efforts against apartheid and his ‘excellent contribution to peace, justice, non-racism and equality in the world through the vehicle of Christianity.”